TZer0/tzer0.github.io/discord.md

 This system makes it so that users have to say that they accept the rules before they're let in by a moderator.
 Useful when screening for potential trouble-makers.

-I might soon make a bot I've made public.
-It allows for faster handling of people in the welcome room.

 1. Create a trusted role, from now on referred to as "@member".
 2. Create any number of categories for your channels.
 Select that you're creating a private category, find @member in the list, click on the toggle next to it and then create category.